smithlabcode/mlml/README.txt

 -u, -bsseq
   Specify the input file path for BS-seq file.
-The input file format should be methcounts format.
+The input file format should be BED format.

 -h, -tabseq
   Specify the input file path for Tab-seq file.
-The input file format should be methcounts format.
+The input file format should be BED format.

 -m, -oxbsseq
   Specify the input file path for oxBS-seq file.
-The input file format should be methcounts format.
+The input file format should be BED format.

 * Note: at least two of -u, -h and -m options are required.